The Zantac lawsuits claim that Zantac can be contaminated with the cancer-causing substance N-nitrosodimethylamine

 What Do We Know About the Zantac Lawsuits?

 On September 13, 2019, the U.S. Food and Drug Administration (FDA) reported the discovery of the carcinogenic contaminant N-nitrosodimethylamine (NDMA) in Zantac (ranitidine), a common heartburn medication available in both prescription and over-the-counter versions.

-The first Zantac lawsuit was filed in California on 2019.
+The first Zantac lawsuit was filed in California in 2019.
 In that lawsuit, the plaintiffs accuse drugmakers Sanofi and Boerhringer Ingelheim of manufacturing, marketing, and selling a product they knew or should have known had been contaminated with an industrial chemical known to cause cancer.

 The exact cause of the NDMA contamination is still under investigation.
-However, during the period in which Boerhinger Ingelheim and Sanofi manufactured and marketed Zantac, scientific research demonstrated a clear link between ranitidine, the active ingredient in Zantac, and NDMA.
+However, during the period in which Boerhringer Ingelheim and Sanofi manufactured and marketed Zantac, scientific research demonstrated a clear link between ranitidine, the active ingredient in Zantac, and NDMA.
 Specifically, when ranitidine comes in contact with water, it creates a chemical reaction that causes the formation of NDMA.

 Despite the availability of this information, the drugmakers chose not to disclose this risk to the government or to consumers.